Reimagining Porsche’s

 How Can Design Turn Research Into a Glance-Safe Porsche EV Experience?

-With our foundational research complete, the challenge shifted from insight to execution.
-This section details how we first translated our validated IA into a comprehensive set of wireframes for the in-car instrument cluster and PCM.
-Finally, we extended the new visual language from these wireframes to the My Porsche app and proved the gains of our unified design through live usability tests.
+With my team's foundational research complete, the challenge shifted from insight to execution.
+This section details how I first validated our IA through comprehensive card sorts and tree tests using Maze, then directed my junior designers to translate these findings into wireframes for the core instrument cluster and PCM.
+Finally, I extended the new visual language from these wireframes to the My Porsche app and proved the gains of my unified design through live usability tests.

 Information-Architecture Evolution

-Our first step was to prove the effectiveness of our new IA.
-Through iterative tree testing, we transformed a confusing baseline architecture (36.4% direct hit rate) into a clear, validated structure with dramatically improved findability (84% direct hit rate).
+My first step was to prove the effectiveness of my new IA.
+Through iterative tree testing that I coordinated, I transformed a confusing baseline architecture (36.4% direct hit rate) into a clear, validated structure with dramatically improved findability (84% direct hit rate).

 Wireframe Evolution

-With the validated IA as our blueprint, we designed the core screen layouts.
-The following wireframes for the Infotainment and Instrument Cluster systems define the foundational structure that was handed off for final high-fidelity execution.
+With my validated IA as our blueprint, my team designed the core screen layouts under my direction.
+The following wireframes for the Infotainment and Instrument Cluster systems define the foundational structure that I reviewed and refined for final high-fidelity execution.

 After: The Validated IA